 MGWSs may employ clear channel assessment (CCA) rules to mitigate interference caused to other MGWSs.

-For example, in the case of IEEE P802.11ad there are three MCS sets defined and there are specific CCA rules for each MCS set.
+For example, in the case of IEEE Std 802.11ad-2012 there are three MCS sets defined and there are specific CCA rules for each MCS set.
 The three MCS sets are:

 a) MCS0: known as the Control MCS and which is based on single-carrier (SC) modulation.